beneopp/automation_code/README.md

 3. Query by Committee - choose the sample that has the largest disagreement between a committee of models

 # How to Test the Performance of an Active Learning Strategy
 In order to test the performance of an active learning strategy, a simulation using labeled samples is performed.
 Five random samples are added to the training set, while the other samples are placed in the test set.
 Then, a sample is removed from the test set and added to the training set.
-It is chosen based on the active learning stategy being used.
+This sample is chosen based on the active learning stategy being used.
 The simulation proceeds until a specified number of samples are in the training set.
 In this case, I chose 50 samples.
 Each time a new sample is added to the training set, the model is tested for its accuracy in predicting the test set labels.
 Additionally, 5-cross fold validation is performed on the training set.

 # Code Overview